f2prateek/dart/README.md

 ------------------
 By default all `@InjectExtra` fields are required.
 An exception will be thrown if the target extra cannot be found.

-To suppress this behavior and create an optional injection, add the `@Nullable` annotation to the field or method.
+To suppress this behavior and create an optional binding, add the `@Nullable` annotation to the field or method.
 Any annotation with the class name `Nullable` is respected, including ones from the support library annotations and ButterKnife.

 ```java